metapolator/metapolator/metapolator-project-file-format.md

 This file is a work in progress.
 It will become the documentation of the ".mp" Metapolator Project file format.

-Metapolator pursues the course of UFO and defines the Metapolator Project as a file format based on a directory structure:
+Metapolator builds on UFO, and defines the Metapolator Project as a similar 'file format' that is actually a directory structure.

+Lasse's original proposal with tweaks from Dave:

 ```
 my-super-family.mf                   directory containing a Metapolator Project.